BACKGROUND IMAGE: stock.adobe.com

 - support for other community-developed integrations.

 The Composer Airflow environment uses Google Compute Engine instances to run as a Kubernetes cluster.
-During configuration, users specify the instance type, node count, VM disk size and various network parameters and can optionally set up email notifications with the GCP SendGrid service.
+When creating an environment, users need to specify various parameters, such as node count, machine type, location, VM disk size, tags and network configurations.

-As mentioned above, Google Cloud Composer workflows are described as DAGs, which are a set of tasks to be run, as well as their order, relationships and dependencies.
+Google Cloud Composer workflows are described as DAGs, which are a set of tasks to be run, as well as their order, relationships and dependencies.
+A DAG's primary function is to ensure the task is completed as specified.
 To cite an example from Google, if a three-node DAG has tasks A, B and C, the workflow might specify that task A needs to run before B, but C can run whenever.
 A DAG might also specify constraints, such as, if task A fails, it can be restarted up to five times.
 Tasks A, B and C could be anything, such as running a Spark job on Google Cloud Dataproc.